PrimeLens/django-notes/README.md

 pip3 install <package>
+sudo pip install virtualenv    this is virtual within the confines of a directory virtualenv --version

+PROJECT SETUP
-sudo pip install virtualenv    this is virtual within the confines of a directory virtualenv --version virtualenv -p python3 .
-Do this in the project folder,  sets up python3 for that project source activate                Do this in project folder / bin (to activate shell and prompt will change) deactivate                     Do this in project folder / bin source bin/activate.
-Or do this in project folder
+virtualenv -p python3 .
+Do this in the project folder,  sets up python3 for that project source activate                Do this in project folder / bin (to activate shell and prompt will change) deactivate                     Do this in project folder / bin source bin/activate            Or do this in project folder

-Within the virtual env you can do the following (indented to show we are in the virtualenv shell) pip install django==1.11 django-admin --version        to check django is installed django-admin startproject djangomyproj
+Within the virtual env you can do the following (indented to show we are in the virtualenv shell) pip install django==1.11 django-admin --version       to check django is installed mkdir src                    this is important because startproject creates a /bin which overwrite the one made by vitualenv cd src
+  django-admin startproject djangomyproj
+                               starts a project called 'djangomyproj'
-                    starts a project called 'djangomyproj', cd into it python mamage.py    runs the manage.py file and it displays a list of sub commands python mamage.py <subcommand>
+                               you now have manage.py and a folder called 'djangomyproj' python mamage.py             runs the manage.py file and it displays a list of sub commands python mamage.py <subcommand>
                                runs django subcommand, for example runserver
 ```

 `python manage.py runserver` will start a server at 127.0.0.1:8000 (localhost:8000) and this will work immediately after creating a project _but it kicks an error prompting a migration but thats ok_